jaz265nau/IMG-Assignmen1/README.md

 - **Move the Player**: Use the arrow keys (← → ↑ ↓) or WASD to move around.
 - **Collect Coins**: Touch each coin to pick it up.
 - **Win Condition**: Collect all coins before the timer hits 0.
-- **Lose Condition**: If the timer runs out before you collect all coins, it's game over.
+- **Lose Condition**: If the timer runs out before you collect all coins, it's game over and will be prompted with the restart button on the top left.
 - **Pause/Resume**: Press the **Pause** button in the HUD or hit **Esc** to toggle pause but to unpause you have to click pause button.
 - **Restart**: When the game is over, click the **Restart** button to reset the scene.